alan-turing-institute/trustworthy-assurance/includes/full-report.md

 As we will see throughout this report, these features of ML algorithms and AI systems create possible risks and benefits to the realisation of ethical goals associated with digital mental healthcare.
 For instance, the ability to respect a patients *right to autonomous decision-making*.
 Furthermore, these issues intersect with the issues raised by the previous three questions pertaining to data (e.g. the ability to operate autonomously in complex environments with insufficiently accurate data).

-These topics already paint a very complex picture, but there is also a further level of complexity involved with understanding the dynamic feedback loops that emerge in mental healthcare when autonomous and adaptive systems are used to complement existing therapeutic interventions, many of which are already poorly understood (e.g. SSRI's).
+These topics already paint a ~~very~~ complex picture, but there is also a further level of complexity involved with understanding the dynamic feedback loops that emerge in mental healthcare when autonomous and adaptive systems are used to complement existing therapeutic interventions, many of which are already poorly understood (e.g. SSRI's).
 This complexity can cause issues for our existing research, development and regulatory frameworks, such as when performing clinical trials (e.g. how should we control for the effects of adaptive and personalised technologies?).

-Collectively, these six points about Big Data and ML/AI help to establish the background and context for this report, and also help us gain some conceptual clarity when attempting to address the uncertainty around trustworthy digital mental health technologies.
+Collectively, these six points about Big Data and ML/AI help to establish the ~~background and~~ context for this report, and also help us gain some conceptual clarity when attempting to address the uncertainty around trustworthy digital mental health technologies.
 Some of this uncertainty stems from the technologies themselves (as noted above).
 But other key aspects of this uncertainty arise because a) the concept ‘trustworthy digital mental health technology’ is a poorly defined term that captures a vast and heterogenous class of tools and services, and b) our relationships to and interactions with the technologies are also varied.
-It is not just the technologies that are complex after all.
-As eloquently captured by Whitman at the start, we—the individual members of the class, 'humanity'—are large and contain multitudes.
+It is not just the technologies that are complex after all. ~~As eloquently captured by Whitman at the start, we—the individual members of the class, 'humanity'—are large and contain multitudes.~~

 These many layers of complexity coalesce into a particularly thorny problem.
 If we cannot trust the technologies themselves, we will not be able to trust the information gained from them about our own minds.
 But if we do not understand our minds, we may be unable to fully determine and address the cause of our trust or distrust.
 And, as we have just noted, understanding the social environment is also a vital part of addressing this fundamentally sociotechnical problem.
 As you can probably guess by know, adding another element to our picture is not likely to reduce its complexity.

-## The Current (Socioeconomic) Landscape of Digital Mental Health
+## The Current (Socioeconomic) Landscape of Digital Mental Healthcare

 To explore and understand the socioeconomic landscape of digital mental, let us start by addressing two outstanding questions: